 - Store appearance and quality of the displays and merchandise

-According to ZipRecruiter, the average pay for a mystery shopping side hustle is $20 per hour.
-Meanwhile, Indeed reports that the average pay is $18.64 per hour.
+According to Indeed, which uses job listings and third-party info to compile salary information, the average pay for a mystery shopping side hustle is $20.31 per hour.
+Indeed’s figure is based on 68 salaries reported.
+Meanwhile, ZipRecruiter reports that the average pay is $24.20 per hour.
 The amount you might earn depends on your level of experience, the company hiring and whether you’re a full-time, professional mystery shopper or just working on occasional projects.

 7 Mystery Shopping Companies To Consider